 What is brucellosis?

-Brucellosis is a disease caused by the bacteria Brucella.
-The bacteria are mainly passed among animals such as sheep, goats, cattle, swine, and others.
-Humans can become infected after coming into contact with infected animals or animal products.
+Brucellosis is a disease caused by the bacterium Brucella that affects many types of animals, including sheep, goats, cattle, deer, elk, pigs, and dogs.
+People can become infected after coming into contact with infected animals or consuming unpasteurized (raw) milk or cheese.

 Who gets brucellosis?